Small Stories, Big Impact

 In this session, participants will:

-Learn what's happening in the brain when a story works — why a well-told two-minute story does what a dozen slides of data cannot: it gets people to feel the thing you need them to feel, and then act on it.
+Learn what's happening in the brain when a story works — why a well-told two-minute story does what a dozen slides of data cannot: it gets people to feel something meaningfully, and then act on it.

-Practice a simple, repeatable framework for crafting stories they can use in meetings, presentations, and the conversations that actually shape culture — starting the next morning.
+Practice a simple, repeatable framework for crafting stories they can use in meetings, presentations, and the conversations that actually shape culture.

 This is a highly interactive session.
-Participants don't just hear about storytelling — they write and tell stories in the room, get real-time feedback, and leave with a story they've already built and tested.
+Participants not only learn about the art of storytelling, they also write and tell stories in the room, get real-time feedback, and leave with a story they've already built and tested.